Skip to content

 Agent nodes enable a different way of building workflows in OPAQUE.
-Instead of defining a fixed sequence of steps, you define a goal and give an agent access to the capabilities it can use to reach that goal at runtime.
+Instead of defining a fixed sequence of steps, you define a goal and give an agent access to the capabilities it needs to reach that goal at runtime.

 This guide assumes you’ve completed the Get started guide and are familiar with creating and launching workflows.
-It focuses specifically on:
+It covers how agentic workflows are structured, how to design and configure them effectively, and how to validate agent behavior before launch.

 An Agent node doesn’t execute as a single, one-off step.
-Instead, it runs a controlled reasoning loop: it evaluates the goal and current input, decides whether it needs more information, and may invoke one or more tools before producing a final response.
+Instead, it runs a controlled reasoning loop: it evaluates its goal and the current input, decides whether it has enough information to respond, and may invoke one or more tools before producing a final result.

 At a high level, the loop works like this: